2021 marks the 100 th anniversary of the discovery of insulin – the first life-saving treatment for diabetes.

 How to Nominate Someone

-From mid-2021 through September 2021, you can nominate someone you know who is making a difference in the diabetes community by visiting this page and completing the online submission form.
+From mid-2021 to August 31, you can nominate someone you know who is making a difference in the diabetes community by visiting this page and completing the online submission form.

 Our Commitment to Insulin Advancement and Access

 Addressing the impact of diabetes has been at the heart of our purpose for a century and advancing insulin therapy is a hallmark of our business.
 Two years after Frederick Banting and Charles Best discovered insulin for the treatment of humans, Lilly manufactured and brought the first commercial insulin, Iletin, to market.